 The Family Educational Rights and Privacy Act (FERPA) of 1974, also known as the Buckley Amendment, is designed to protect the privacy of all student academic records.
-Records specifically affected by this law are maintained in the Career Development Office, the Office of the Registrar, Student Life, Financial Aid and Student Accounts.
+Records specifically affected by this law are maintained in the Career Readiness Office, the Office of the Registrar, Student Life, Financial Aid and Student Accounts.

 The student's academic file, kept in the Office of the Registrar, contains a permanent record which lists courses, credits, and grades achieved at Lakeland; courses and credits accepted in transfer from other colleges which contributed to the Lakeland degree; date and type of degree awarded; major field(s) of study; minor field(s) of study; and honors awarded at graduation.
 A student's academic file may also contain information related to course withdrawals, including medical withdrawals.

-The Rights and Privacy Act requires that both the academic file and credential file must be available for personal review by the student within 45 days after a formal written request has been communicated to the college.
+The Rights and Privacy Act requires that both the academic file and credential file must be available for personal review by the student within 45 days after a formal written request has been communicated to the university.
 The central purpose of this act is to guarantee the right to examine the contents of personal files and challenge the factual accuracy of the contents or the inclusion of supplementary documents.
 At Lakeland, any student may examine his or her file by asking at least one day in advance for an appointment to do so.
 Requests for credential file review should be directed to the Career Development Office, and requests for academic file review should be directed to the Office of the Registrar.

-Lakeland College makes available to the public, upon request, all consumer information required by the United States Office of Education.
+Lakeland University makes available to the public, upon request, all consumer information required by the United States Office of Education.
 Consumer information includes, but is not necessarily limited to, the following: academic programs, academic progress requirements, career planning services, educational costs, financial aid, job placement outcomes, and student retention.
 This information is available from the Office of the Registrar.
-Lakeland College ensures student access to official college records and placement files and maintains the confidentiality of personally identifiable information in accord with federal law.
+Lakeland University ensures student access to official college records and placement files and maintains the confidentiality of personally identifiable information in accord with federal law.

 Family Policy Compliance Office